Curtis Teets · 30-year Columbus restoration veteran.

 Ohio HO-3 policies include the sewer/drain backup rider standard, but verify your declarations page. iDry Columbus documents every job thoroughly so your adjuster processes your claim faster.

 We handle the documentation side completely. iDry communicates with your adjuster, supplies all evidence, and answers questions about biohazard protocols and treatment standards.
-You focus on restoration — we ensure the insurance process moves fast.
+You focus on restoration — the insurance process moves fast.
 Call 614-810-0000.

 Columbus Neighborhoods Most Affected by Sewage Backup